Is your mate from the pub up to the task to act as your Enduring Power of Attorney?

 • Obtaining financial planning or taxation advice if there are significant or complex assets

-• Invest only where authorized to do so and review investments regularly
+• Investing only where authorized to do so and reviewing investments regularly

-• Provide for the needs of any dependants.
+• Providing for the needs of any dependants.

 Competency

-When someone is appointed as an Attorney to make decisions about personal and health related matters, this requires the ability to stay calm in a crisis and have confidence to speak up on the person’s behalf.
+When appointed to make decisions about personal and health-related matters, an attorney needs the ability to stay calm in a crisis and have the confidence to speak up on the person’s behalf.

-You can be called on to talk to doctors, lawyers, or other advisers.
-Therefore, having the ability to communicate confidently, be strong-willed, and effectively liaise with all stakeholders is integral.
-You need to be comfortable making personal and sensitive decisions for someone else in relation to their health and wellbeing.
+They may need to talk to doctors, lawyers, or other advisers, so having the ability to communicate confidently, be strong-willed, and effectively liaise with all stakeholders is integral.
+The attorney needs to be comfortable making personal and sensitive decisions regarding someone else’s health and wellbeing.

 Location

 Location is also a key factor to consider.
-If someone wants to appoint an Attorney who lives overseas, or even interstate, the logistics of that need to be considered and may be unsuitable.
+Appointing an attorney who lives overseas or interstate may be logistically challenging and unsuitable.

-There can be a lot of running around involved when performing the duties of an Attorney.
-Whether it is making big decisions like selling the family home, determining where someone is going to live, or smaller tasks like paying bills, going to Medicare, or arranging refunds, there can be a need for you to be readily available in person to tend to these tasks.
-For anyone who is not in close proximity to the person, and their property or relevant institutions, it can be very difficult to make arrangements or sign relevant documents.
+There can be a lot of running around involved in performing the duties of an attorney, whether it is making big decisions like selling the family home, or smaller tasks like paying bills.
+The individual needs to be readily available in person to tend to these tasks.

 Time

-Being an Enduring Power of Attorney can take up a substantial amount of your time.
-If you work full-time, have young children, or other commitments that already take up most of your time, perhaps the role may not be suitable for you.
-As an Enduring Power of Attorney, you need to be able to give your time to the role to be able to fulfil your duties effectively, which is something you need to consider before accepting the role.
+Being an Enduring Power of Attorney can take up a substantial amount of time.
+If someone works full-time, has young children, or other commitments that already take up most of their time, the role may not be suitable for them.

-The importance of having an Enduring Power of Attorney (EPOA) in place
+The risks of not having an Enduring Power of Attorney

 There is an assumption that an Enduring Power of Attorney is only for the elderly.
-There are many common misconceptions around these documents, including some people seeing the document as taking away their freedom, or having concerns that their Attorney will come and take away their control.
-This is simply not the case, especially when you appoint someone who is suitable for the role and who you trust implicitly.
+Many misconceptions surround these documents, including fears that they take away one’s freedom or concerns that an attorney will seize control.
+This is not the case, especially when you appoint someone suitable and trustworthy for the role.

-For anyone who does not have an Enduring Power of Attorney in place, the risk is if the unexpected happens and you lose capacity, the right to make decisions for you is not automatically given to your family or loved ones.
+For anyone who does not have an Enduring Power of Attorney in place, the risk is that if the unexpected happens and you lose capacity, the right to make decisions for you is not automatically given to your family or a trusted person who knows your wishes.

 Our experienced team of estate planning lawyers understand exactly what is required to execute Enduring Power of Attorney documents.
 It is imperative to ensure that there is no ambiguity within these documents to reduce the risk of any disputes or arguments arising come the time the document comes into effect.